 Sasuke frowned.
 "You are aware that it's foolish to be.
 You knew what the plan was when we set out."

 "Actually, no, I didn't."
 Sakura fired back.
-"I knew that we were in pursuit of Danzou, I knew that we were heading to Waterfall.
+"I knew that we were in pursuit of Danzou, I knew that we were heading to Waterfall to see if that's where he's holed up.
 What I didn't know was that you planned on kidnapping someone from Root—someone who coincidentally happens to be my friend, by the way—and using them as a way to get inside!"

 She pressed on before Sasuke could get a word in.
 "Why can't we just let him go?
 Use your Sharingan on him; make him forget he saw us.
 We can find someone else."